CryptoVampire: Automated Reasoning for the Complete Symbolic Attacker Cryptographic Model: Conclusion and Further Work

 \section{Conclusion and Further Work}

-We introduced the \tool framework to automate the formal verification of cryptographic arguments implying protocol security of CCSA models.
-We presented a first-order formalization of protocol security, in extension of~\cite{squirrel}.
-We designed tailored reasoning procedures and heuristics to enable a fully automated and efficient theorem proving support in \tool, as demonstrated by our experimental results.
+We introduced \tool, the first fully automated cryptographic protocol verifier supporting the CCSA.
+A core contribution is the first-order encoding of CCSA along with dedicated proof techniques.
+We further designed tailored reasoning procedures and heuristics to enable leveraging state-of-the-art first-order theorem proving in \tool, as demonstrated by our experimental results.

-\tool currently implements only a fragment of the envisioned capabilities of the CCSA and the BC~logic.
-In further work, we are interested in extending \tool with support for stateful protocols~\cite{baelde_cracking_2022} for which no computationally sound automated verifier exists; composition of proofs~\cite{composition_framework_2020}, which enables modular reasoning; and stronger computational models, like post-quantum soundness~\cite{cremersLogicInteractiveProver2022}.
-We also plan implementing stronger security notions in \tool, such as equivalences from the BC~logic~\cite{bana_computationally_2014}.
-Such an effort requires to reason on two levels of the underlining logic: at the level of terms (as addressed in this paper), and over properties satisfied by those terms.
-These two logics unfortunately interact poorly with one another~\cite{baelde_cracking_2022}, constituting a further challenge to be investigated, in relation to~\cite{BaeldeKoutsosLallemand2023}.
+As future work, we are interested in extending \tool to support compositional proof techniques~\cite{composition_framework_2020}.
+Furthermore, we plan to integrate axioms to reason about post-quantum security~\cite{cremersLogicInteractiveProver2022}.
+We also plan to integrate relational reasoning into \tool to support indistinguishability proofs~\cite{bana_computationally_2014}.